-62. Children can be vulnerable to extremist ideology and radicalisation.
+63. Children may be susceptible to extremist ideology and radicalisation.
 Similar to protecting children from other forms of harms and abuse, protecting children from this risk is part of the school's safeguarding approach.
 Extremism is the vocal or active opposition to our fundamental values, including the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
 This also includes calling for the death of members of the armed forces.
 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+Terrorism is an action that endangers or causes serious violence to a person/people: causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.
 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Similarly, radicalisation can occur through many different methods (such as social media) and settings (such as the internet).
+Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).
 However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk being radicalised.
-As with other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a referral to the Channel (Prevent) programme.
+As with other safeguard risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the Designated Safeguarding Lead (or deputy) making a Prevent referral.
 If any staff member suspects any student is being drawn into radicalisation, they should follow the normal safeguarding procedures.
+Prevent referrals are assessed and may be passed to a multiagency Channel panel, which will discuss the individual referred to determine whether they are at risk of being drawn into terrorism and consider the appropriate support required.
+A representative from the school will attend the Channel panel to help with this assessment (if appropriate).